dhinakar6854/Docker/README.md

 Linux Kernel supports two interesting features that laid the foundation for the Container Technology.

-1.Namespace and
+1.Namespace

-2.Control Group a.k.a CGroups
+2.Control Group / CGroups

+# Namespaces

 Latest version of Linux kernels supports about 8 types of Namespaces.

-1.PID namespace
+1. PID namespace

-2.Network namespace
+2. Network namespace

-3.Mount namespace
+3. Mount namespace

-4.IPC namespace
+4. IPC namespace

-5.UTS namespace
+5. UTS namespace

-6.User namespace
+6. User namespace

-7.CGroup namespace
+7. CGroup namespace

-8.Time namespace
+8. Time namespace

-Namespace helps in isolating the resources used by a process from the other processes running in different namespaces.
+- Namespace helps in isolating the resources used by a process from the other processes running in different namespaces.
+- Control Groups helps in applying container specific resource usage restrictions
+---

 # Repo to learn Docker with examples.
 Contributions are most welcome.